Zytekaron/Zytekaron/README.md

 <h1 align="center">👋 Hi there!
 I'm <a href="https://zyte.dev" target="_blank">Zytekaron</a></h1>

 I'm Michael Thornes, aka Zytekaron.
 I'm a 19-year-old software developer from Seattle, WA.
-I'm particularly interested in backend software developmet and applied security/cryptography.
+I'm particularly interested in backend software development and applied security/cryptography.
 I've worked on a variety of projects in the last 5 years, ranging from simple utility programs to advanced Discord bots and APIs.
 I write code in Go, JavaScript, and Java, and occasionally a couple others. btw I use arch.

 ## Projects